 Japanese and Vietnamese use similar wording, probably under the influence of the English original, but also possibly influenced by Chinese tradition.

 |...Могойн хаан гэгддэг Василискаас илүү сонирхолтой, үхлийн аюултай амьтан үгүй билээ.|

 |mogoi khaaŋ gegddeg Vasiliskaas ilüü sonirkholtoi, ükhliiŋ ayuultai am'taŋ ügüi bilee.|

 |there is no more interesting or deadly creature than the [which] is known as the King of Snakes Vasilisk.|

-Comment: The newer Mongolian translation translates the English clause as a modifying clause preceding the word Василиск vasilisk.
-This is a valid strategy in verb-final languages such as Japanese and Mongolian, which place modifying clauses before nouns, as it a useful way of packing in further information.
-It is also, however, a stylistic choice, as part of a strategy of accumulating detail before arriving at the final noun.
+Comment: The newer Mongolian translation renders the English clause as a clause preceding and modifying the word Василиск vasilisk.
+This is a valid and commonly found strategy in verb-final languages, such as Mongolian and Japanese, which habitually place modifying clauses before nouns.
+It is a useful device for accumulating detail before the final noun is arrived at.

 Example 3: Supplementary Relative Clause

 The next example also features a supplementary relative clause: